kraesing/CANVAR/README.md

 ### CANVAR.py packages

 The "packages" function serves to install and import the essential packages required for the proper functioning of CANVAR.
-Internet connection is required for the installation of packages.
+NOTE: Internet connection is required for the installation of packages.

 ```bash
 ~/CANVAR_dir/python CANVAR.py packages --import_packages Y